WindTraveler/wp4-cli/readme.md

 ```
 npm run start
 ```
-Open your broswer and visit `http://localhost:8080/`
+Open your broswer and visit `http://localhost:8080/`.

-Then you could try to modify the **index.html** or **./src/index.js**

-Save the changes and your broswer will be freshed automatically.
+Then you could try to modify the **index.html** or **./src/index.js**.Save the changes and your broswer will be freshed automatically.

 Enjoy your development!